Korean shamanism: Mountains, landscape, and pilgrimage

-In rr, spiritually potent sites include rocks, springs, and mr trees.
-The latter trees may be marked out by having strips of cloth or paper attached to them.
-Mountains are often deemed places of sacred presence and associated with rr's origin.
-Each prominent mountain is deemed to have a sovereign mountain spirit.
-The levels of spiritual power at a mountain are influenced not just by its associated deities but also the mr energy (the equivalent of the Chinese qi) that is present there.
-This mr is believed to channel through rr ("veins") through the mountain landscape; these can be disrupted by roads or other construction.
+In Musok, spiritually potent sites include rocks, springs, and mr trees, the latter sometimes demarcated with affixed strips of cloth or paper.
+Mountains are deemed places of sacred presence and associated with Musok's origin.
+The levels of spiritual power at a mountain are influenced not just by its associated deities but also an energy, mr (the equivalent of the Chinese qi), that is present there.
+This mr is believed to channel through rr ("veins") permeating the mountain landscape; these can be disrupted by roads or other construction.
 Thus, the potency of these mountains is thought to decline amid growing urbanisation and tourist access.
-In Korea, this traditional geomancy is called mr, and is akin to the Chinese fengshui.
+In Korea, this traditional geomancy is called mr and is akin to the Chinese fengshui.

 Pilgrimages to mountain shrines have long been part of Korean religion.
 Historically, the mudang's mountain pilgrimages were rare events, although improved transportation meant that by the 1990s these had become more regular occurrences in South Korea.
 Some rr prepare for these pilgrimages by bathing and abstaining from eating meat, fish, or eggs.
 On arrival at the shrine, the pilgrim will bow and give offerings.
 For rr, these mountains are places to replenish their mr and are conducive to receiving visions. rr will make offerings not only at the mountains but also at springs and guardian trees en route.
-Those reaching the summit of a mountain will often add a pebble to a cairn to propitiate that mountain's rr.
-Incorrectly performing the pilgrimage may upset the rr and bring about this spirit's retribution.
+Those reaching the mountain's summit will often add a pebble to a cairn to propitiate that mountain's rr.
+Incorrectly performing the pilgrimage may upset the rr and bring about that spirit's retribution.

-The most sacred mountain for the rr is Mount Paektu, located on North Korea's northern border with China; this is believed to channel mr to every other mountain in the peninsula.
+Musok's most sacred mountain is Mount Paektu, located on North Korea's northern border with China; this is believed to channel mr to every other mountain in the peninsula.
 According to legend, it is also the birthplace of Tan'gun, the national ancestor and first rr.
 Since the 1990s, rr from South Korea have travelled to China to make pilgrimages to this mountain.